dschnare/binderjs/Reference.md

 	changed - The changed operator.
 Defautlts to using strict inequality. lazy - Flag indicating that dependencies shouldn't be tracked until first access.
 Defaults to false. owner - The object the property belongs to.
 Defaults to undefined.

+Makes an observable property that extends `function`.
+All properties will dynamically track any property that is accessed during a `get` operation as dependencies.
+If any dependencies change then this property will notify its observers of the change as well.

+Immediately after the property is created a `get` operation is called on the property in order to track any property dependencies accurately.
+This behaviour can be deferred until the property is first accessed by setting `lazy` to a truthy value.

+If the value of the property is an `Array` or `List` then it will be copied into an `ObservableList` and the new list will be the property's value.
+If the value is already an `ObservableList` then no new list will be created.

+If the value is an `Array` or `List` then the `equals` and `changed` operators must be item operators that accept two arguments as opposed to only one for typical property operators.
+See the `list.getItemOperators` method for more details on item operators.
+See the `property.equals` and `property.changed` methods for more details on property operators.

+If the value is `Observable` then the property will subscribe to the value for changes and relay any notifications.

+Properties work best when the value is not a `function`.

 *Note About Context*